Cookiecodess/DateWeekConverter/README.md

 python3 start.py
 ```

+Proceed to the [Usage/Configuration](#usageconfiguration) section.

 ## Before use

 IMPORTANT: This is for Linux/MacOS users who'd prefer executing the Python script as though it were a shell script (very possibly this is just me).
-Windows users can ignore this section.
+Other users may ignore this section.

 Use your preferred text editor (Notepad, VS Code, nano, etc.) to open ```start.py``` and change the first line.